← Back to blog

 The study opened a line of research that has since accumulated considerable force: air pollution, particularly fine particulate matter, reaches the human brain — and what it does there matters for long-term cognitive health in ways that scientists are still working to fully understand.

-Magnetite nanoparticles: a direct route A 2016 study in PNAS found magnetite nanoparticles — a form of iron oxide produced by combustion — in human brain tissue taken at autopsy.
-The particles were found in areas associated with Alzheimer's disease pathology.
-More significantly, their shape suggested they had arrived via inhalation, not dietary iron absorption.
-The olfactory nerve — which runs directly from the nasal cavity to the brain, bypassing the blood-brain barrier entirely — is now understood to be a direct inhalation pathway for ultrafine particles into brain tissue.
+A 2016 study in PNAS found magnetite nanoparticles — a form of iron oxide produced by combustion — in human brain tissue[2] taken at autopsy.
+Their shape suggested they had arrived via inhalation, not dietary absorption.
+Billions of particles per gram of tissue, concentrated in areas specifically associated with Alzheimer's pathology.

 The epidemiological evidence for air pollution and dementia risk has grown rapidly in the last decade, moving from preliminary associations to some of the largest and most robust cohort studies in environmental health.